Result Types

 Shows how the structure moves from its original position.
 Displacements include:

 The visual display shows the deformed shape of the structure, usually magnified so you can see the behavior patterns.
-The color scale indicates the magnitude of the total displacement.
+Member deflection is drawn as a lightweight line overlay; labels and hover readouts show displacement magnitudes where available.

 Reactions